Phoenix Sexual Assault Attorneys

 What is sexual assault in Arizona?
 According to Arizona Revised Statutes §13-1406, a person commits sexual assault by “intentionally or knowingly engaging in sexual intercourse or oral sexual contact with any person without consent of such person.”

 The term “sexual assault” describes any sexual act that lacks consent.
-In addition to using force or coercion, this includes physical sexual conduct with a person who lacks the mental ability to give consent or a person who is incapacitated.
-This includes if the other person was:
+In addition to using force or coercion, this includes physical and sexual conduct with a person who lacks the mental ability to give consent or a person who is incapacitated.
+State law stipulates the following regarding those who cannot grant consent including:

-• Or if the other person feels they were deceived in order for the sexual act to take place.
+• Or if the other person feels they were deceived for the sexual act to take place

 phoenix sexual assault penalties